unreleased/Authcord/README.md

 # Authcord

 Middleware to prevent Discord links being leaked.
+Please take a read of the Medium article here to understand more.